FAQ

 How do I download TrueCoach & MyFitnessPal?

-You can download the TrueCoach app on Android or iOS, or access it directly through a web browser.
+TrueCoach is available on Android and iOS, or accessible directly through a web browser.

 How should I get started?